 For our friends across the pond, there have been some developments about the US market recently and it looks like it’ll be available there in the next four years.

-It is currently available in Austria, Switzerland, Germany, France, Spain, Belgium, Italy, Poland, Sweden, Norway, Netherlands, Hungary, Slovakia, Czech Republic, Israel, Kenya, Uganda and South Africa.
+It is currently available in Ireland, Austria, Switzerland, Germany, France, Spain, Belgium, Italy, Poland, Sweden, Norway, Netherlands, Hungary, Slovakia, Czech Republic, Israel, Kenya, Uganda and South Africa.

 Now that you all know the ins and the outs (sorry we couldn’t resist) of the Ballerine IUB you might be thinking this is the perfect option for you, but there are plenty more options around including the hormonal coil.